TadjerouniMohamedAdel/github-users/README.md

 ## Priorities

-- i had to prioritize more core requirements for the time that i had (sorry i had a beasy week) so the design is pretty simple and i didn't complete testing for the App component
+I had to prioritize more core requirements for the time that I had (sorry I had a busy week) so the design is pretty pretty simple and I didn't complete App component's test

 ## Demand